Dallas Bankruptcy Attorneys at the Lee Law Firm

 We have two offices conveniently located in the Dallas-Fort Worth metroplex.
 We proudly serve Tarrant, Dallas, Denton, Parker, Denton, Johnson, Hood, Hunt, Rockwall, Collin, Ellis, Kaufman, Somervell and Wise counties.

-The Dallas bankruptcy lawyers at Lee Law Firm aim to help local residents resolve their debt issues and achieve a financially healthy future.
+At the Lee Law Firm aim to help local residents resolve their debt issues and achieve a financially healthy future.
 They provide high quality legal representation that helps lower monthly debt payments, and stop wage garnishment, foreclosures, calls from creditors and repossessions.

 The Lee Law Firm attorneys are sensitive to their clients hardships and strive to offer an affordable rate for services that meet the needs of their clients.
 They seek to treat each client with respect, compassion and sensitivity.